Receive updates via email. Enter your email address:

 Soybean sprouts.
 Photo source: karendotcom127 at Wikimedia

-Bean sprouts are more nutritious than the beans.
-They are high in Vitamin C and soluble fibre.
-They are great as dietary supplement for heart protection, oral ulcers, constipation and colon cancer prevention.
+Sprouts are known to be low in calories but high in vitamins, minerals and soluble fibre.
+The proteins in sprouts are also more easily digestible than the ones found in beans.
+They are very nutritious food and great as dietary supplement for heart protection, oral ulcers, constipation and colon cancer prevention.

 1. Take a bunch of mung beans and wash them